Episode 1: Baghdad, Iraq – A Generation At The Front Lines

-We met doctors, professors, and electrical engineers working at the country’s major hospitals, universities and power plants, many of them working overtime 7 days a week trying to meet needs that are far beyond capacity amidst so much carnage.
+Along the way, he is introduced to doctors, professors, and electrical engineers working at the country’s major hospitals, universities and power plants, many of them working overtime 7 days a week trying to meet needs that are far beyond capacity amidst so much carnage.

-As we teeter at the edge of catastrophe, we must choose whether we listen to those who continue to divide us, or those who want change.
+Stephan leaves Iraq changed – the young visionaries who have grown up at the epicenter of our generation’s most destructive conflict, possess an optimism and hope that is fearless and unstoppable.
+As we teeter at the edge of catastrophe, we must choose whether we listen to those who continue to divide us, or youth like these who can bring us together.